 A course designed to introduce freshmen to the study of history.
 Sections with a "W" designation enable students to fulfill the Lower-Division Writing Requirement.
+Topics vary by semester.
+For current offerings, please consult the course schedule posted on my.wm.edu.
 These courses may be repeated for credit if there is no duplication of topic.
 Priority given to freshmen.